IMF Regional Office for Asia and the Pacific (OAP)

 The scholarship covers all reasonable expenses a scholar is expected to incur, including: one return airfare (subject to conditions); admissions and tuition fees; stipend (including a housing and subsistence allowance); medical and accident insurance fees.
 For scholars enrolled in doctoral programs, research related fees will be additionally covered.
 The scholarship covers expenses incurred by the scholar only.

 The scholarship covers one year.
 The IMF makes a decision on a renewal for the subsequent year based on the scholar’s academic performance and progress, the university’s recommendation, and the sponsoring agency’s consent.
 The scholarship award period is for up to two years for a master’s program and three years for doctoral programs, depending on the requirement of the university.

 No additional aid or arrangements are given for a scholar's family.
 Scholars are generally advised not to bring family members or other dependants to Japan owing to the high cost and other complications.
-If, however, a scholar must bring a family member to Japan, he or she is required to get prior approval from the university (subject to its guidelines) as well as from the IMF Scholarship Programs Officer.
+If, however, a scholar must bring a family member to Japan, he or she is required to get prior approval from the university (subject to its guidelines) as well as from the IMF Scholarship Programs Manager.
 In any event, scholars should be aware that they are responsible for all additional expenditures as well as all required procedures associated with bringing a family member.
 These would include travel, insurance, and medical costs, as well as considerably higher housing costs.

 Scholars are expected to be in excellent physical, mental, and emotional health during their studies in Japan.
-Scholars must notify the IMF Scholarship Programs Officer and the university immediately if there are any health issues, including pregnancy.
+Scholars must notify the IMF Scholarship Programs Manager and the university immediately if there are any health issues, including pregnancy.